PhilipLudington/Ludum-Dare-23-Keycode-Games/README.md

 *All Rights Reserved.
 Copyright 2012 Philip J. Ludington*

 Based on code from https://github.com/MrPhil/Ludum-Dare-23-Keycode-Games, which is licensed separtely from this code.
+See the Tag Chevy-Ray's-Release-Code.